 - Is the data governance mechanism equitable and environmentally sustainable?

-We will get to a point where there is a definition for each grade’s rating: e.g.
+We will get to a point where there is a grading of a range of methodologies: e.g.

 |Rating||Data item standards||Digital device standards|

 |Collected from calibrated and authenticated IoT sensors, drones or satellite data, ag-tech robots or farm management software.
 Items collected are required by evidence based calculators, based on the the latest scientifically verified & IPCC validated Tier 2 or 3 methods.
 Provenance triangulated via date and time and GPS markers.
 Collection metrics configured to agreed vocabulary and scientific methods.
 High levels of coverage, representation, completeness and precision.
 Recorded and indexed on a verifiable governed /immutable registry which has equitable accessibility and environmental sustainability.
 Metadata descriptions include tags to agreed vocabulary. |

 Data follows FAIR principles.

 |Strongly authenticated as valid source via security certificate or cryptographic public keys tested by API or data oracles.
 Provenance triangulated via date and time and GPS markers.
 Collection metrics configured to agreed vocabulary and scientific methods.
 Recorded and indexed on a verifiable governed / immutable registry which has equitable accessibility and environmental sustainability.
 Metadata descriptions include tags to agreed vocabulary.|

 |Manual data input into unverified calculator.
 Low levels of coverage, representation, completeness and precision.
 Recorded and indexed locally.
 Metadata uses terms outwith vocabulary. |

 Recorded and indexed locally.
 Metadata uses terms outwith vocabulary.

 Not FAIR principles compliant.